Lou Brutus: Music overview

 In the music world, he is creator and lead singer of the comedy-rock bands Dead Schembechlers (a send-up of the Ohio State University versus University of Michigan football rivalry) which he formed with members of the Columbus, Ohio-based band Watershed as well as the Grumpy Old Punks (a band which features comedic punk rock takes on middle aged life).
 Other novelty flavored music has been released under the monikers Ol' Dirty Brutus (nerdish hip hop music) and Lou Brutus and the Perfect Pachydermus Percussion Pitches (baseball themed tunes).
 He was a co-writer on the Dash Rip Rock concept album Hee Haw Hell.
-Early in his career, he created tracks to the WMMR Morning Zoo Abbey Dirt Road and Zoo's Next albums.
+Early in his career, he created tracks to WMMR's Morning Zoo Abbey Dirt Road and Zoo's Next albums.
 He has contributed liner notes and or photography to several artists including Frank Zappa, Mary Prankster, The Phenomenauts and The Methadones.

 Brutus is a member of both ASCAP and NARAS.